println/jboss-spring-boot-skeleton/README.md

 1. ✅ Multiple SQL files
 1. ✅ Simulate Oracle DB on H2(memory)
     1. ✅ Support to SEQUENCE
     1. ✅ Support to SCHEME
+	1. ❌ Support to TRIGGER
 1. ❌ DEV and PROD environment
     1. ❌ DEV
 		1. ✅ application-dev.properties